-If you have diabetes you are more at risk of developing depression.
+If you have diabetes, you are more at risk of developing depression.
 Diabetes can be exhausting and overwhelming.
 This can cause long periods of feeling low.

-Are diabetes and depression linked?
+The links between diabetes and depression

 Depression and diabetes share some symptoms.
 Being tired and sleeping a lot, and having difficulty concentrating can happen when you have either condition.
 This can make it difficult to know whether your symptoms are being caused by depression or your diabetes, or both.